Rookout/docs/docs/sdk-setup.md

 The SDK should be imported just before the application begins executing.
 This is due to the fact that in Python, there's no clean way to identify a module has finished defining it's classes.
+The SDK can't be loaded along other debuggers (Such as Stackdriver).

 **Note: Loading Rookout into a forking application is an unsafe operation.**
 Check out the [Pre-forking servers](#pre-forking-servers) section for more details.